DavidLordan/FP2/README.md

 (send mainWindow show #t)

 ```
+###Output
+The output is simply a small window with the message field, text field, buttons, and slider as described above.

 * output from your code demonstrating what it produced
 * any diagrams or figures explaining your work